 Buying a home in Florida

-- Compare cost of living: As you try to figure out how much house you can afford, it’s important to keep in mind how much you’ll need to spend on other essentials.
+- Compare cost of living: Keep in mind how much you’ll need to spend on other life essentials.
 The cost of living varies across Florida.
 For example, Bankrate’s calculator shows that life in Jacksonville is nearly 15 percent cheaper than in Fort Myers or Cape Coral.

-- Negotiate: The past two years have been marked by buyers waiving contingencies, engaging in bidding wars and doing basically anything to secure a home.
-Those days are gone.
-As more Florida sellers drop their prices, you aren’t at the full mercy of the market anymore — or at least not as much.
+- Negotiate: The days of buyers waiving contingencies, engaging in bidding wars and doing basically anything to secure a home are gone.
+You aren’t at the full mercy of the market anymore — or at least not as much.
 Work with your real estate agent to make sure you aren’t offering more than you need to, and ask for concessions if your home inspection uncovers problems.

 Florida housing market predictions: Will it crash?

 Rising mortgage rates and persistent inflation have fueled worries of a housing market crash.
-But most expert predictions for the country’s housing market, including Florida, do not foresee a crash.
+But expert predictions for the country’s housing market, including Florida, do not foresee a crash.
 A cataclysmic drop in prices similar to the housing crisis of 2007 and 2008, when clouds of foreclosures hung over the Sunshine State, is very unlikely.
 Instead, the Florida housing market seems poised for a cooldown with a soft landing.
-A recent analysis from TD Economics projects that home prices in Florida will decline by somewhere between 10 and 15 percent by the middle of 2023.

 Find a Florida real estate agent

 Whether you’re buying or selling in Florida, you shouldn’t try to navigate the market alone.
-Having an experienced real estate agent on your side can help you avoid some of the common mistakes in buying and selling a home — and make a huge difference in eliminating the stress of negotiations and paperwork.
-Before you sign a contract with a Realtor, ask these essential questions to make sure you’re adding the right member to your team.
+Having an experienced real estate agent on your side can help you avoid mistakes ease the stress of negotiations and paperwork.
+Before you sign a contract with a Realtor, whether you’re looking in much-visited cities like Miami or Orlando or in less touristy parts of the state, interview several candidates to make sure you’re adding the right member to your team.